dstanecki/dstanecki.github.io/_posts/2025-06-24-k8s-load-balancing.markdown

 curl -m 10 -k https://<webhook-service-ip>:443/
 ```

 Come to find out that unfortunately my wireless 5G internet does not allow ARP for MetalLB Layer 2 mode, and furthermore does not allow BGP for Layer 3 mode.
+It also does not alow port forwarding.
+So I won't worry about exposing my app publicly yet.